Nádleehi

+History

+In Navajo society, where gender was understood in various ways than a simple male-female distinction, is where the Nadleehi role had started.
+The ability for Nadleehi individuals to transition between traditionally male and female activities was seen as normal in Navajo culture.
+As weavers, medicine people, and ritual leaders, Nádleehi people frequently had important spiritual roles.
+It was valuable to their communities due to their awareness of both masculine and feminine perspectives.
+An example is Hosteen Klah, a renowned healer and weaver whose Nádleehi status allowed him to combine his imaginative weaving skills with knowledge of ceremonies of faith.
+The value of this identity was highlighted in traditional Navajo teachings.
+The importance of this identity to Navajo spirituality and culture is shown by the fact that Indigenous legends say that the first man and woman were twins which were both Nádleehi.

-Role in Diné society
+Role

 Traditionally, a nádleehi person is recognized at a young age by the ceremonial elders and their own family, as they are seen instinctively taking on what are typically female roles in that society, as well as the clothing and work usually associated with females in that culture.
 As they mature they usually also find themselves sexually attracted to other males, and this is usually accepted by the community.
 A nádleehis role in life might be somewhat fluid depending on context, such as when with different groups of people or in different cultural contexts.
 The nádleehi social and ceremonial role differs from other two-spirit roles in that it is specific to Diné culture and communities; other Nations that have roles for two-spirits – if they have them at all – have names in their own languages, and roles and other details tend to be specific to those particular cultures.

 The difference in Diné perception of gender-nonconforming individuals and western perception was noted as early as the 1920s.
 A contemporary writer noted that while in American society gender-nonconformity was cause for anxiety, in Diné society it was seen as good fortune.

 Fred Martinez

 Fred Martinez lived in Cortez, Colorado, on a Diné reservation, with his mother Pauline Mitchell.
 Friends of Martinez said that he was often harassed in school by their peers, for his feminine nature.
 Martinez's mother was supportive of her son and his friends, a number of whom were also gender nonconforming or LGBT.
 Diné society is traditionally matrilineal, with honored social and ceremonial roles for certain gender-variant members of the community, and Martinez's mother, grandmother, and others in the community recognized and accepted him as nádleehi.

-Fred Martinez was murdered by Shaun Murphey in June 2001, and it was determined that Murphey's motives were linked to Martinez's nádleehi status.
+Martinez was murdered by Shaun Murphey in June 2001, and it was determined that Murphey's motives were linked to Martinez's nádleehi status.
 Murphey was arrested and sentenced, though it was not ruled as a hate crime.
-A documentary about Fred Martinez's case, Two-Spirits, explores both Martinez's life and the nádleehi role in traditional Diné culture.
+A documentary about Martinez's case, Two-Spirits, explores both his life and the nádleehi role in traditional Diné culture.